Xetibo/ReSet-Doc/sections/result/plugins/keyboard.typ

 #subsubsubsubsection("Keyboard Limit")
 XKB is a system part of the X Window System and provides an easy way to configure keyboard layouts.
 On Wayland, XKB is the recommended way of handling keyboard input as well @waylandkeyboard.
-The problem with XKB is that it doesn't support more than four keyboard groups at the same time.
+The problem with XKB is that it does not support more than four keyboard groups at the same time.
 A group in XKB consists of symbols, which are a collection of character codes and a group type that defines the type of symbols, e.g Latin letters, Cyrillic letters etc. and make up a keyboard layout.
 It is not possible to just increase that number because the XKBState field is only 16 bits long and uses bits 13 and 14 to report the keyboard group.
 Any attempt to increase the number of groups would require a change in the representation schema in XKB and other changes that wouldn't be backwards compatible @xkblimitation.\

 To show users that limitation visually, the first few rows are highlighted, while the rest have system colors.
 This number is set depending on the desktop